Connecting Electrum Wallet to BTCPay Server

 Return to your BTCPay Server.
 Click on the

-Stores in the header menu and scroll until you see
+Stores in the header menu and select Settings.
+Find Wallet and click on the

 Master Public Key into derivation scheme field as it is, without adding anything else.
 Make sure that